Information

 Research Overview

-Dr. Walter's current study is the development of an intervention bringing behavioral health services to a statewide, community-based, independent pediatric primary care network.
-The intervention comprises behavioral health education and psychiatric consultation for pediatric primary care practitioners, and the integration of behavioral health clinicians into pediatric practices.
-The goal of this hospital- and philanthropically-funded intervention is to enable the management of mild to moderate presentations of common psychiatric disorders in the primary care setting; thereby conserving the specialty behavioral health workforce for severe, complex, and treatment-refractory presentations.
+Dr. Walter’s most recent research has focused on the development of a collaborative care intervention bringing behavioral health services to a statewide, community-based pediatric primary care network affiliated with Boston Children’s Hospital (BCH).
+This multi-component intervention comprises behavioral health education and psychiatric consultation for pediatric primary care practitioners, integration of behavioral health clinicians into pediatric practices, and behavioral health care coordination.
+The goal of this ongoing intervention is to enable the management of mild to moderate presentations of common psychiatric disorders in the primary care setting, thereby conserving the specialty behavioral health workforce for severe, complex, and treatment-refractory presentations.
+The outcomes of this intervention have been widely published, and locally-modified versions of the intervention have been implemented in multiple pediatric primary care networks nationwide.

 Research Background